Cat Dental Health – What You Need to Know

 Fractured teeth are painful – even if your cat doesn’t show much pain – and should be treated as an emergency.
 Veterinary care includes diagnostic tests and subsequent treatment recommendations, including a strategy for minimizing the risk of infection.

-Although it’s impossible to eliminate the threat of tooth trauma for your cat altogether, you should practice preventative measures.
+Although it’s impossible to eliminate the threat of tooth trauma for your cat altogether, you should practice preventive measures.
 Consider keeping your cat indoors, ensure all open windows are securely screened, and monitor your cat during aggressive or interactive play.

 Tartar Control Diets for Cats